 What could be an example of a vast, empty void?
-How about the illusion of an infinite azure sky, on a bright and beautiful cloudless morn which although is tantalizing to the eyes cannot be grasped by our hands?
+How about the infinite azure sky, on a bright and beautiful cloudless morn which although is tantalizing to the eyes cannot be grasped by our hands?

 Consider an umbrella on a rainy day.